pyth-network/documentation/pages/price-feeds/migrate-an-app-to-pyth/chainlink.md

 ## Deploy Adapter Contract

-Chainlink-compatible applications can deploy and use `PythAggregatorV3` in `@pythnetwork/pyth-sdk-solidity` as a replacement for their Chainlink price feeds.
+First, deploy the `PythAggregatorV3` contract from `@pythnetwork/pyth-sdk-solidity` as a replacement for your application's Chainlink price feeds.
 `PythAggregatorV3` is an adapter contract that wraps the Pyth contract and implements Chainlink's `AggregatorV3Interface`.

-One important difference between Pyth and Chainlink is that the Pyth contract holds data for all price feeds, whereas Chainlink has separate instances of `AggregatorV3Interface` for each feed.
+One important difference between Pyth and Chainlink is that the Pyth contract holds data for all price feeds; in contrast, Chainlink has separate instances of `AggregatorV3Interface` for each feed.
 The adapter contract resolves this discrepancy by wrapping a single Pyth price feed.
 Users should deploy an instance of this adapter for every required price feed, then point their existing app to the addresses of the deployed adapter contracts.